StigNygaard/lastfm-widgets/services/README.md

 | `webpage_show` | No | If set to `demo`, the demo-page is shown on the deployed site.
 Otherwise a "promotion page" pointing to [the *official* demo site/page](https://lastfm-widgets.stignygaard.deno.net/) is shown (default and recommended). |

 To avoid confusion about where the official demo-page for the widget is located, I appreciate if you for public deployments, only enable demo-page *temporarily* for test and verification.

+Notice, it is recommended to use [v1.12 or newer](https://github.com/StigNygaard/lastfm-widgets/releases "Get latest version of the Tracks widget") of the widget.
+If you are using version 1.11 or older, it is [a good idea](https://github.com/StigNygaard/lastfm-widgets/issues/4) to set the _ignorebots_ attribute on the widget.

 ### Local development